 The Death of Relationship Selling in a Virtual World with Marcus Jewell, #159

-If you’re a sales leader of a 21st-century business, you will not be successful unless your sellers understand how to leverage a sales plan, sales tools and engagement strategies and their impact on relationship selling.
+If you’re a sales manager of a 21st-century business, you will not be successful unless your sellers understand how to leverage sales tools and engagement strategies and their impact on relationship selling.
 Virtual selling engagement strategies have no doubt trumped what we commonly refer to as traditional relationship selling methods, and it’s not even a close second place.

 The art of selling and your individual “net worth” to a business used to be solely focused on how good you were at building relationships that converted into building trust with your customers, which in-turn created closed-won revenue.

 Though this is still extremely important, my guest on this podcast episode says, “you can’t have relationship-building be your seller’s home run swing.”